 Advance confidently into an online Master of Science in Forestry Degree from Mississippi State University.
 Possibilities abound just around the corner.
 MSU encourages you to take the road less traveled.
 Pursue your goals with this 30 hour advanced degree in forestry highlighting forest management, natural resource policy and law, and forest economics.
 Realize the power of combining career and education.
 Your potential is endless.
 Visit the website.

 Graduate assistantships are awarded competitively throughout the department in a wide range of disciplines.
-Typically, a ½-time assistantship for a Master of Science student provides an annual stipend of $12,000, carries a full tuition waiver, and includes reimbursement of medical insurance costs.
+Typically, a ½-time assistantship for a Master of Science student provides a minimum annual stipend of $15,000, carries a full tuition waiver, and includes reimbursement of medical insurance costs.
 The stipend for Doctoral students is generally higher than for students in the Master's program.
 Assistantships may require a mixture of research and teaching duties.
 Contact the Department of Forestry for more information by writing to:

 Head, Department of Forestry